EMarnus/Event-Organiser/README.md

   - In heroku Create a new App
   - In your new App go to settings and reveal Config Vars, add your variables from env.py as well as PORT: 8000
   - Make sure your repo contains a Procfile
-  - Go to Deply, select GitHub as the Deployment method, Deploy Branch from Main.
+  - Go to Deploy, select GitHub as the Deployment method, Deploy Branch from Main.

 ## Credits